pmoorey/articles/automation-notifications-with-power-automate-teams.md

 ![](https://github.com/pmoorey/articles/blob/master/img/notification-process.jpg)

-This article is a quick explanation of how you can add easily feedback to your automation processes.
+This article provides a quick explanation of how you can add easily feedback into your automation processes.
 It is extremely simple and effective and can be modified to suit whatever your requirements might be.

 ## Step 1 - Create a Microsoft Power Automate Flow